MKorablyov/LambdaZero/README.md

 # LambdaZero: search in the space of small molecules

-Note: Instructions on how to access, set up, and manage slurm jobs on the MILA Cluster and Compute Canada (Beluga) can be found on the [MILA Docs]

 ## Install
 ### On Beluga/ComputeCanada
 The anaconda environment and datasets are already available in a shared folder